-Welcome to How to Find Happiness in 10 Weeks or Less, Week 8: How to Use Money to Buy Happiness.
+Welcome to How to Find Happiness, Lesson 8: How to Use Money to Buy Happiness.

 We hope you are finding this series useful and interesting.
 Money and related issues are often at the root of our most difficult internal conflicts, and also out conflicts with loved ones.
 It’s important we get our financial house in order on this road to contentment and enhanced well-being.
 So, this week, we’ll focus on money and happiness.

-How to Find Happiness, Week 8: How to Use Money to Buy Happiness
+How to Find Happiness, Lesson 8: How to Use Money to Buy Happiness

 This week, we will tackle money issues, which are key to our journey, and the relationship between money and happiness.